GemmaLluch/IBMcourse_MLPython/README.md

 # MLPythonProject

-This Repository contains the final project for a Machine Learning with Python course.
+This Repository contains the final project for the Machine Learning with Python course.
+This course is part of a Coursera Specialization in Data Science by IBM Skills Network.